stayradiated/mouse/README.md

 The default style is based on Mac OSX.
 It fades out as well.

-Currently it just draws a pretty box to the screen.
+Currently it just draws a pretty box to the screen (it's like drawing rectangles on the desktop).

 ![Example](example.jpg)